-Earthquakes occur just about every year in the US.
-Although California is the most high risk area, there are 42 other at-risk states.
-Some earthquakes are so slight until they are unnoticeable and result in no damage.
+Earthquakes occur just about every year somewhere in the U.S. Although California is the most high-risk area, there are 42 other at-risk states.
+Some earthquakes are so slight that they are unnoticeable and result in no damage.
 But some earthquakes cause catastrophic damage.
 In most cases, your homeowners insurance will not cover earthquake damage.
 That means if you live in an area at risk for earthquakes, you need to purchase separate earthquake insurance coverage.

 Do You Need Coverage?

 Earthquakes can happen in any state, but some areas are at a higher risk.
 If you live in a high-risk area, particularly Los Angeles, then earthquake coverage is a wise investment.
-This coverage protects you if you need to replace belongings, rebuild or repair your home following an earthquake.
+This coverage protects you if you need to replace belongings, repair or even rebuild your home following an earthquake.

 What Does the Insurance Cover?

-In the aftermath of an earthquake, this insurance will help with expenses.
-This includes providing financial assistance to replace or repair your belongings, including furniture, clothing, and electronics.
-You will get help repairing your home and attached structures like a garage.
-Financial assistance might also be forthcoming should you need to relocate while your home is undergoing repairs.
+In the aftermath of an earthquake, this insurance will help with many expenses, including repairing or replacing your belongings, furniture, clothing, and electronics.
+You will receive financial assistance to repair your home and attached structures, such as a garage.
+Help might also be forthcoming should you need to relocate while your home is undergoing repairs.

-Most earthquake insurance policies are also customizable, to a certain extend.
-Your policy can be customized with additional coverage for emergency repairs, building code upgrades, and possibly more.
+Most earthquake insurance policies can be customized with additional coverage for emergency repairs, building code upgrades, and possibly more.
 You must discuss this with your insurance provider.

 How Coverage Works

-In spite of the cost, earthquake coverage is recommended if you live in an earthquake zone.
-The cost to repair earthquake damage can be astronomical.
-But even if there is only a small amount of damage, getting help for repairs is not a bad thing.
+In spite of the cost, earthquake coverage is highly recommended if you live in an earthquake zone, as the cost to repair earthquake damage can be astronomical.
+But even if there is only a small amount of damage, getting help for repairs is a good thing.